On this page

 This can have important implications for your analyses.
 Let's use the table below to illustrate the difference:

-If we were to set up an event segmentation analysis that searches for Any Event where:
+If you set up an event segmentation analysis that searches for Any Event where:

-This will yield two results: Maya at time 1, and Loc at time 3.
+This yields two results: Maya at time 1, and Loc at time 3.

-By contrast, let's consider a similar analysis that searches for Any Event where:
+By contrast, consider a similar analysis that searches for Any Event where:

-This will give us only one result: Maya at time 1.
+This gives you only one result: Maya at time 1.
 This is because Run is Loc's second event, and the Event Historical Count filters out everything but first events.

 Historical Count and custom events

-The custom event logic will be considered before the Historical Count filter, and will count all of the underlying events triggered by the user.
+Amplitude considers the custom event logic before the Historical Count filter and counts all underlying events triggered by the user.

 For example, imagine a custom_event_c, that is triggered when a user triggers either event_a or event_b.
 Let's say that the user triggers events on the following days: